 If your child appears ill, has a fever, cold, cough, vomiting, diarrhea, diaper rash or has recently been exposed to chicken pox, the pacemaker procedure may be postponed.
 Please call your doctor's office prior to the scheduled procedure date to discuss any symptoms your child may have.

-Before the procedure, a nurse will check your child's temperature, pulse rate and blood pressure and will give your child pajamas to wear while in the hospital.
+Before the procedure, a nurse will check your child's temperature, pulse rate and blood pressure and will give your child pajamas or a hospital gown to wear while in the hospital.

 Sedation will be given to your child before and during the pacemaker surgery.
-During the procedure, you will be given a pager so we can easily reach you.
+During the procedure, you will be contacted on your mobile phone or through a pager that we provide in order to give you updates.

-Depending on your child's age, size and the type of pacemaker to be implanted, the procedure will be performed either in the operating room or in a special laboratory with X-ray cameras.
+Depending on your child's age, size and the type of pacemaker to be implanted, the procedure will be performed either in the operating room or in the electrophysiology (EP) lab procedure room.
+Generally, epicardial pacemakers (those placed on the outside of the heart) are placed by the surgeon in the operating room.
+Transvenous pacemakers (those placed inside the heart) are placed by the electrophysiologist in the EP lab.
 The pacemaker procedure usually takes four to six hours.

-The area where the pacemaker will be implanted — either the chest or abdomen — will be washed with a yellow antiseptic soap.
-Your child will be covered with sterile drapes.
-He or she will have general anesthesia to ensure comfort.
+The area where the pacemaker will be implanted will be washed with a yellow antiseptic soap.
+Your child will be covered with sterile drapes and given general anesthesia to ensure comfort.
 The doctor will inject a local anesthetic to numb the area where the pacemaker will be implanted.
 Nurses and doctors will closely monitor your child at all times.

-At the end of the procedure, sutures are placed under the skin to seal the wound and a dressing placed over the wound.
-The sutures will be absorbed as the wound heals.
+At the end of the procedure, stitches are placed under the skin to seal the wound and a dressing placed over the wound.
+The stitches will be absorbed as the wound heals.

-After the pacemaker is implanted, your child will be taken to a hospital room and may feel sleepy for several hours.
-He or she will be asked to lie in bed for four to six hours.
+After the pacemaker is implanted, your child will be first taken to the recovery room and then to a hospital room.
+Your child may be sleepy and will be asked to lie in bed for several hours.
 When awake, your child can drink clear liquids and later have something to eat.
 In most cases, your child will return home the following morning.

 Before leaving the hospital, you'll receive a temporary identification card that contains important information about the model and serial number of your child's pacemaker.
-Within six months, you'll receive a permanent card in the mail from the pacemaker manufacturer.
+Within several weeks, you'll receive a permanent card in the mail from the pacemaker manufacturer.
 This card should be kept with you and your child at all times.

 Before you and your child go home, please make sure you receive the following materials from your child's doctor or nurse: